axfreeman/hugobook/content/_index.md

 type: docs
 ---

-# How it works
+# What's it for?

-This game lets you find out how capitalism works.
+This game will help you find out how capitalism works.